realcryptc/realcryptc/README.md

                                                                             OoO' o'
 ```
 # About Me
-I'm a computer scientist who has tried a lot of different projects but am now starting to build deeper skills in Machine Learning, DevOps, and Malware Development.
+I'm a computer scientist who has tried a lot of different projects but am now starting to build deeper skills in Machine Learning and Malware analysis and engineering.
 I am now contributing to Open-Source.

 I'm interested in exploring embedded systems and I love climbing and flying my drone!